faust64/kube-magic/README.md

 steps.
 One may also want to disable a few apps deployment in Kubespray, in order to skip those tasks as well.
 Eg: only re-deploy the registry and ingress controllers during your last upgrade (or manually, later on).

+UPDATE: we don't actually need to apply each kubespray tag.
+Instead, we should make sure to go through each minor: we can skip patches.